jacobharasimo/angular-webpack2/README.md

 ## Usage

-* Run `npm start` to install all the dependencies (npm + typings) and start a local dev server
+* Run `yarn start` to install all the dependencies (npm + typings) and start a local dev server
-* Run `npm build` to build a production distrib of your app
+* Run `yarn build` to build a production distrib of your app
-* Run `npm run dev` to start a local dev server
+* Run `yarn run dev` to start a local dev server
-* Run `npm run dist` to build a production distrib of your app and serve it with a local server
+* Run `yarn run dist` to build a production distrib of your app and serve it with a local server
-* Run `npm test` to run the karma unit tests
+* Run `yarn test` to run the karma unit tests

 ## Misc